inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>
 <br>

-#### MASTER UI
+#### MONITORING THE SPARK APPLICATION WITH SPARK MASTER UI
-Once the Spark Session has been initiated, the master UI can be viewed in a web browser.
-It includes cluster status, resource consumption, details about jobs, stages, executors, and environment, an event timeline, and logging.
+Once the Local SparkSession has been initiated, the SPARK Master UI can be viewed in a web browser.
+It includes cluster status, resource consumption, details about jobs, stages, executors, and environment, an event timeline, and logging for a specific Spark application.

 For Local Spark
 `http://localhost:4040/jobs/`

-If not working locally, then forward port 4040 to view in the web browser. <br>
+If not working on your local machine, you can still access the Spark UI by forwarding port 4040. <br>

+_Note: The 3rd party resource maangers like YARN and Kubernetes also provide web based UIs with dashboards and tools for monitoring and managing the cluster and its applications._

 <br>
 <br>